edwingsm/notes/README.md

 # Notes
-Since I have  low memory
+Since I have  low memory to collect all things I learned .
-I created this to remind me , what i have gone through till now
+I created this repo as note book to scrap the all information I gather during my work.
+ :)